Jump toUpdate content

 A self-signed certificate can be issued easily on any computer using the

-Run the following command to generate a private key file and a CSR file:
+Run the following command from the command line to generate a private key file and a CSR file:

 openssl req -new -newkey rsa:4096 -nodes -keyout private_key.txt -out csr.txt -subj "/C=FR/ST=Ile-de-France/L=Paris/O=MyInternetCompanyLTD/CN=www.example.com"